fredericbonnet/helena/docs/src/helena-dialect/variables.spec.md

 - ✅ qualified name

-  The command cannot undefine a selected variable.
+  The command cannot undefine a value selected from a qualified name.

 - ✅ invalid variable name